pekim/gobbi/docs-src/variadic-functions.md

 generate code that would support them.

 ### array functions
-In some cases there is another function that accepts an array as the final argument instead.
+In some cases there is an alternative function that accepts an array as the final argument instead.
 For example
 [gtk_list_store_new](https://developer.gnome.org/gtk3/stable/GtkListStore.html#gtk-list-store-new)